poohmipun/check_video_web/README.md

    - Preview associated videos and images directly within the application.
    - Export the edited dataset to a CSV file for use in AI learning tasks.

-For questions or support, please contact [Your Name](mailto:your@email.com).

----

-Feel free to customize this README template to better fit the specifics of your project.
-Make sure to replace placeholders like `[Your Name]` and `[Your Email]` with your actual information.
-Additionally, if your project has specific setup instructions or dependencies beyond what's mentioned here, make sure to include them in the appropriate sections.